-• The purpose of school bus transportation is to provide safe, comfortable and economical transportation for those pupils living beyond the corporal limits of a town or city.
+- The purpose of school bus transportation is to provide safe, comfortable and economical transportation for those pupils living beyond the corporal limits of a town or city.
 It is not a taxi service for pupils, parents or other persons.
-Parents should not expect the bus to operate over roads that are not properly maintained and on roads where an adequate turn-around is not provided.

-• Children shall be taken from school to the home loading zone but in the case of emergencies, the principal may arrange for the driver to unload the pupils at another designated place.
-If the parents wish to have their children unloaded at a place other than the regular stop, a written request should be given to the proper school authorities.

-• Parents should not send children, either to or from school, who are not regularly enrolled in school.
-Taking care of children too young to be in school is the responsibility of the parents.

-• In cases where parents wish to take pupils home from school, arrangements should be made before the bus leaves the school.
-Parents should not stop the bus along the highway at an undesignated stop for the purpose of removing their children.

-• If pupils are not to ride the bus in the morning, the school or the driver should be notified in sufficient time so that he will not have to make that stop.

-• Have the children at the bus stop on time.

-• Make suggestions in writing to the proper school authorities for the improvement of school bus transportation.
+Parents should not expect the bus to operate over roads that are not properly maintained and on roads where an adequate turn-around is not provided. - Children shall be taken from school to the home loading zone but in the case of emergencies, the principal may arrange for the driver to unload the pupils at another designated place.
+If the parents wish to have their children unloaded at a place other than the regular stop, parents shall notify the school administration. - In cases where parents wish to take pupils home from school, arrangements should be made before the bus leaves the school.
+Parents should not stop the bus along the highway at an undesignated stop for the purpose of removing their children. - If pupils are not to ride the bus in the morning, the school should be notified by 6:30 a.m. - Have the children at the bus stop on time. - Parents should understand that pupils riding on school buses must obey all regulations governing the pupil's riding, or they forfeit the right to ride on a bus. - Parents will designate a storm home for their children in case of severe winter weather.
+Notify the school of your choice by the first day of school with the form enclosed in your Back-to-School packet.

-• Parents should use their influence in getting roads improved.

-• Parents should insure the cooperation of pupils with the authorities responsible for transportation.
-Parents should understand that pupils riding on school buses must obey all regulations governing the pupil's riding, or they forfeit the right to ride on a bus.

-• Parents will designate a storm home for their children in case of severe winter weather.
-Notify the school of your choice by September 13 with the form enclosed in your Back-to-School packet.